Bidyut415/Web-Projects/README.md

 in this project we can see some random questions and have to ans it then show us the result
 # i have nothing to do
 # i just do random thing to show my github account
-# now i have to delete all these faltu comment frome git hub